 The following damages are also included:

-• Accidental overflow or discharge of steam or water from within an automatic fire-protection sprinkler system, air conditioning, heating, or plumbing, or any other household appliance.
+• Accidental overflow or discharge of steam or water from within an automatic fire-protection sprinkler system, air conditioning, heating, plumbing, or any other household appliance.

 • Freezing of a household appliance, fire protection, air conditioning, heating, or plumbing system.